Industrial DMZ Design Patterns.

 design patterns for securing OT environments.
 Each addresses a distinct architectural challenge: deployment, segmentation, overlay, and observability.

-Inline mediation places an enforcement device directly between two communicating systems without requiring either system to be reconfigured.
-In OT environments where downtime is unacceptable and equipment lifecycles span decades, this matters because security can be introduced into existing signal paths — exactly the way industrial plants already add instrumentation and safety interlocks — without disrupting the process.
+Inline mediation places a transparent enforcement point on the path between two communicating systems without reconfiguring either one.
+It is one of two placements: adjacent overlay is the default, and inline is chosen where enforcement must be impossible to bypass.
+In OT environments where downtime is unacceptable and equipment lifecycles span decades, this matters because security can be introduced into existing signal paths, exactly the way industrial plants already add instrumentation and safety interlocks, without disrupting the process.

 Yes.
 The four design patterns described in this whitepaper support compliance through mediation rather than migration.
 Inline enforcement provides the access control and audit trail required by NIS2 and CMMC.
 Functional segmentation supports IEC 62443 zone and conduit models.
 All without requiring infrastructure redesign or equipment replacement.